brpaz/quickeys/README.md

 Shortcuts are configured in YAML files in the data/shortcuts directory of the source code.
 The files in that directory are copied to ~/.config/quickkeys/shortcuts when starting the application for the first time.

-You can add your own of modify existing ones by adding a new file to the config directory.
+As a user, you can change / add shortcuts directly to the .config directory as the application reads from it at runtime.

 The filename should be the name of the executable of the application.
-You can get it from the command line like so:
+In general you can get it from the command line like so:

 * Get the pid of your application.
 (Ex: ```ps ax | grep firefox```)
 * Run ```cat /proc/{pid}/comm```.
 The value displayed there should be the name of your shortcuts file.

+Some applications like Java applications doesnt work like that and returns a generic "Java" from the previous command.
+In that case we need to modify the source code to be able to identify the application in other away.
+Workarounds for Jetbrains and Pinta are already implemented.
+Please see the function "get_active_application" in "quickeys/application.py" for details.

 The yaml file should have the following structure (taken from Gedit shortcuts file):